devops-ansible/jira-project-export/README.md

 ```sh
 docker exec -it project_exporter ./scraper.py -j "http://178.18.0.34:8080" -u jira_user -p password -x TODO -q 1
 ```

+* usage of an `.env` file with the environmental variables listed above can enable the quiet mode with the first command, too!

 Finally, you'll find all downloaded data – attachments and CSV export – within the `downloads` directory.